LilaHickey/LilaHickey.github.io/_posts/2020-01-28-easy-does-it.markdown

 Our Eyes.

-Performance-optimizing usually means increased complexity and reduced readability, but we rarely explicitly discuss these trade-off.
+We rarely talk explicit about the trade-off between performance optimization, readability, and simplicity.
 Just as we ask if code is optimized, we should ask if it is simple and easy to read:

 1.  how many distinct operations must the reader mentally perform to understand the code?
 2.  does its execution path match the way we would describe the workflow to a human?